5 September 2012

 successful innovative strategies.

-He notes from personal experience, where companies have been so fixated with
+He notes from personal experience, where companies have been so fixated with the process of

 Chapter 2 shows Victor getting very picky about semantics, starting by illustrating how the story